Maximal irreducibility measure for spatial birth-and-death processes: Introduction

 \section{Introduction}

 The basic question of stochastic stability analysis for a Markov process is whether the chain is irreducible.
 The notion of irreducibility for countable state space Markov processes is not directly transferable to Markov processes with continuous state spaces.
-The most widely used generalization is the so called $\varphi$-irreducibility, see, e.g., Myen and Tweedie \cite{MeynTweedieBook}.
+The most widely used generalization is the so called $\phi$-irreducibility, see, e.g., Myen and Tweedie \cite{MeynTweedieBook}.
 The aim of this paper is to prove that under certain general conditions the Lebesgue-Poisson measure is a maximal irreducible measure for continuous-space birth-and-death processes.
 Roughly speaking it means that, whatever the initial condition is, a set will be hit by the process with positive probability if and only if it is of positive Lebesgue-Poison measure.

 We describe and define spatial birth-and-death processes in Section \ref{laxative}.
 The pioneering works on spatial birth-and-death processes are Preston \cite{Preston} and Holley and Stroock \cite{HolleyStroock}.
-More recent studies of various related aspects include for example \cite{FournierMeleard, GarciaKurtz, BaDdynamics}.
+More recent studies of various related aspects include for example \cite{FournierMeleard, GarciaKurtz, BaDdynamics}, while we refer the interested reader to \cite{DiPersioRW}, for questions related to the connections with the theory of {\it random walks in randome media}, and to \cite{Barbu, Benazzoli}, and references therein, to what concerns the links with more applicative problems as those arising in financial and neurobiological settings.

 The paper is organized as follows: in Section \ref{splatter} we recall the notions of $\phi$-irreducibility and maximal irreducibility for measures; in Section \ref{dibber} we recall the definition of the Lebesgue-Poisson measure; in Section \ref{laxative} we describe the birth-and-death processes we consider and give our main result, Theorem \ref{irreducibility thm}; the proofs are collected in Section \ref{proofs}.